Saturday, April 30, 2016

 The movie starts out "twenty" years ago in 1971 when Stephen and Brian are kids and their dad is about to be a hero and put out another fire.
 He manages to save a little girl from the fire, but something terrible happens when he goes back in and there's an explosion and he dies.
 This all happens in front of little Brian's eyes who was there when it happened.
 I was so confused because the dad was played by Russell and he died within the first five minutes of the movie.
 I'm thinking, Uh, why did they bill Kurt Russell first when he's only in the movie for five minutes?
 But he also plays Stephen as a grown up so he is in the movie for more than five minutes.
 But I just thought that was weird.
 I'm sure there are examples where the same actor played a parent in the past, then played one of the grown up children in the future.

 Stephen has no fear and will take on a fire head on and doesn't always listen to rules and protocol.
-One of the most famous images from this movie is the one I posted above when he goes into a burning building before they've got the hose ready.
+One of the most famous images from this movie is when he goes into a burning building before they've got the hose ready.
 He knows there's a child in there and he knows there's no time for the hose to be set up.
 He is hailed a hero, but often chided for his reckless behavior.
 Stephen is separated from his wife, Helen (Rebecca De Mornay) who he still has feelings for, but she is fearful of his life.
 They have a young son.

 Brian was out of the firefighting game for awhile, but has come back to it.
 On his first big fire, Stephen tells him to stay at his side, but during the fire, Brian sees a human and ends up leaving his brother's side to rescue a life.
 Only it turns out the life he "saved" was a mannequin.
 There were a few in the building that was on fire, so it must have been an old department store.
 When he comes out with the human form wrapped in a blanket, the photographers take photos, thinking it's a real person.
 His picture is in the paper and he is hailed as a hero even though he knows the whole thing is a fraud.